WHAT TO EXPECT AT THE OFFICE

 - Patients who have not been completely vaccinated must not have had any close contact with a person who has been diagnosed or is suspected to have COVID-19 illness.

-All persons entering Thomas Chittenden Health Center must wear a mask or cloth facial covering at all times when in common areas, including the waiting room and hallways.
+All persons entering Thomas Chittenden Health Center must wear a mask or cloth facial covering at all times, including while in the exam room.
 Patients also must maintain appropriate social distance throughout the building whenever possible.

 There are a number of resources on our Patient Education Page.
 We are continually monitoring current recommendations from the Vermont Department of Health and the CDC.
 We sincerely appreciate your patience as we all navigate this difficult time.